valgaze/extension-toolkit/README.md

 - 🧪 **Easy Testing**: Test your extensions in isolation or with live Voiceflow widget
 - 🛠️ **Developer Tools**: Built-in debugging and development utilities
 - 🔐 **Security First**: Controlled dependency management and secure builds
+- 🌟 **Conversation Design**: Build natural, intuitive experiences by collaborating with conversation designers to create extensions that seamlessly integrate into chat flows

 ## Why This Kit Exists